mapkts/enwise/README.md

 nnoremap <leader>te :EnwiseToggle<CR>
 ```

+- Put `let g:enwise_auto_semicolon` in your vimrc to allow `enwise` inserts needed semicolons after
+  brackets when you hit Enter.
+This is a experimental feature currently.

 ## Bug Report

 Currently the languages `Enwise` supported is limited.
 If you have encountered any bugs or inconvenience when using this plugin, please don't hesitate to open a issue.